 No, there was too much arsenic in her body to have been the residual effect of small doses of arsenic.
 Rather, she had taken a large dose and it killed her.
 Suicide made little sense, unless it was in despair over being attacked.

 The more stones the police turned over, the worse things looked.
-When they discovered the truth about Blanche, she had told a slew of lies about herself in the initial inquiries, they arrested her and the Malleys.
-A grand jury declared James was the killer and that Walter and Blanche were his accomplices.
+When they discovered Blanche had told a slew of lies about herself in the initial inquiries, they arrested her and the Malleys.
+A grand jury declared Jimmy was the killer and that Walter and Blanche were his accomplices.
 They would have to stand trial.

 A small book was published about the case, and the Malleys tried to buy up every copy to shore up their image.
 There was little doubt among the public that the wealthy Jimmy Malley was guilty, but the jury found otherwise.